 Aside from guiding you through this curriculum unit, I will also include some samples of poems that I tried with my sixth grade students.
 They have all given me permission to have their work included in this unit.
 In fact, my students were overjoyed to know other educators will see their poems and possibly use with their students.
 I must mention that it is important to me that you and your students have fun with this unit.
 Why?
 Because students and educators should be enthusiastic when learning is taking place.
 No one knows your students and their capabilities better than you do.
 Each student is an individual and they each progress at his or her own pace.
 Each teacher has their own particular style of teaching and method in the way that they teach.
 The bottom line is, when preparing for instruction of this curriculum unit…go with what you know about your students and their level of accomplishments.
 This curriculum unit is not difficult to modify to meet the needs of your students.
 I feel confident that you and your students will enjoy the educationally and personally rewarding ways, of how using personal poetic expression enhances reading and writing.
 I intend to have my student’s read, write and comprehend words in a way that is new, different and special to them.
 Their comprehension of how and what they write will be more retainable for them.
 They will write about themselves, their thoughts and feelings, their family, their environment and their ideas about the world in which they live.

-(Recommended for Middle School Reading, grade 6.)
+(Developed for Language Arts, grade 6; recommended for Middle School Reading, grade 6)